KanakKaletha/step_tech/README_task_1_2_3.md

 ## Setup and Installation

-1. Install the required dependencies by running `pip install -r requirements.txt`.
+1. Install the required dependencies by running `pip install -r requirements_depend.txt`.
 2. Set up a MySQL database and update the `DATABASES` setting in `settings.py` with your database credentials.
 3. Run `python manage.py migrate` to create the necessary database tables.
 4. Start the development server by running `python manage.py runserver`.